heyuizhang/ez-traffic-count/README.md

 ```

 ## Future Developments
-We have many ideas for enhan
+We have many ideas for enhancements to the API, including:

++ Speed